SouthernMethodistUniversity/hpc_docs/docs/about/systems.md

 technologies, high memory capacity per node, and advanced interactive experiences via the Open OnDemand Portal.

-The clusters provides a familiar interactive experience for researchers, which includes the Ubuntu Linux operating system, the SLURM resource scheduler, and the Lmod environment module system.
-Additionally, familiar development tool chains are available including the GCC, Intel, and NVIDIA compiler suites.
-Optimized high-level programming environments such as MATLAB, Python, and R are also installed in addition to the domain specific software packages that SMU researchers depend on for their work.
+The clusters provide a familiar interactive experience for researchers, including the Ubuntu Linux operating system, the SLURM resource scheduler, and the Lmod environment module system.
+Additionally, familiar development toolchains are available including the GCC, Intel, and NVIDIA compiler suites.
+Optimized high-level programming environments such as MATLAB, Python, and R are available, along with domain-specific software packages.

 ## ManeFrame III (M3)